ThomasN72/crypto_application/README.md

 <img>

 ## Installation
-Use [node] to install packages
+Run the below command to use [node] to install packages.
-This should install both client and server side packages.
+The command should install both client and server side dependencies.
 (Please refer to package.json for package dependencies)
 ```node
 npm install
 ```

 ## Setup
-This crypto tracker uses 2 different API.
+This crypto tracker uses 2 different APIs.
 1. https://coinmarketcap.com/
 2. https://coincap.io